inclusive-design/covid-data-monitor/tests/manual/mobileViewTestPlan.md

 ## "Accessibility Filters" button: Show the accessibility filters panel

 1. Click the "Accessibility Filters" button at the bottom;
-2. The accessibility filters panel is shown as the screenshot below:
+2. The accessibility filters panel is shown as the screenshot below;
+3. The number above the words "Accessibility Filters" shows the total number of selected filters.

 ![Mobile View - Locations](images/mobileA11yFilters.png)

-3. The number above the words "Accessibility Filters" shows the total number of selected filters.

 ## Expand and collapse a panel